mshafat/noteshub/Tasks/Tasks.kanban.md

 - Give Bahrain's remittance acknowledgement letter to Robiul Bhai for NA's sign
 - Call my list for budget and shura implementation report fill-up
 - Mirpur receipt is in my bag, have to issue the receipt
+- Issue Syedpur Bagmaras this month and last month's receipt

 ## Done
 - Watering the plant